fabian7593/EasyRestApiLand/README.md

 <br><br>
 ## Explanation of Programming Code:

+### ControllerObject Explanation
-* **ControllerObject:** We need to set the controller object and add the functionalities added in the last example of the table role_functionality, like this:
+*  We need to set the controller object and add the functionalities added in the last example of the table role_functionality, like this:
    ```typescript
    const controllerObj: ControllerObject = {
      create: "MANUFACTURE_CREATE",